jonescompneurolab/hnn-core/doc/contributing.md

 "duplicates" of work (and any PR in general).
 Please tie your Pull Requests to specific Issues.
-Once the implementation of a piece of functionality is considered to be bug free and properly documented (both API docs and possibly an example script), and we have reviewed it, we may merge it into the `master` branch, which is where our releases come from.
+Once the implementation of a piece of functionality is considered to be bug free and properly documented (both API docs and possibly an example script), and we have reviewed it, we may merge it into the `main` branch, which is where our releases come from.

 If you are interested in contributing to `hnn-core` as part of Google Summer of Code